 As our national conversation about racial injustice continues, we too, at Loyola, continue to think and act in ways to dismantle systems of oppression.
 Below we have identified various areas of action.
 This is by no means an exhaustive list of opportunities for change, but it outlines our immediate, mid-, and long-term action steps, which are designed to provide a campus roadmap to guide diversity, equity, and inclusion initiatives.
 We regard this list and these steps as a living process—one that sets a course but remains responsive to campus needs and priorities as they arise.
 We are guided by our mission and planning deliberately for the future.
 Together, we will build a more just Loyola.

-Loyola completed the drafting of the University’s Diversity Equity, and Inclusion Strategic Plan and launched it in Fall 2020.
+Loyola launched the University’s Diversity Equity, and Inclusion Strategic Plan in Fall 2020.
+The dashboard below indicates the status of each Action Step for the 2020-2023 DEI Strategic Plan.

 Immediate Action Steps